 We also offer activities suitable to the skills of our younger visitors everyday, such as:

-- Build-IT: a custom made building system that lets children create unique structures using panels, nuts and bolts, and real tools
+- Build-It: a custom-made building system that lets children create large-scale structures using nuts, bolts, hinges, brackets and panels made of various materials.

-- Open-ended play and material exploration such as Clinky Rods and Sanding and Sorting Tables
+- Open-ended play and material exploration areas such as: Clinky Rods, Light Pipes and Magnet Maze.

 MAKESHOP® is a partnership among Children’s Museum of Pittsburgh, Carnegie Mellon’s Entertainment Technology Center (ETC) and the University of Pittsburgh Center for Learning in Out-of-School Environments (UPCLOSE).